SOS messages, panic as virus breaks India’s health system

 By the second week of March, India’s health minister declared that the country was “in the endgame” of the pandemic.

-At the same time, the patients arriving at India’s hospitals were far sicker and younger than previously seen, prompting warnings by health experts that India was sitting on a ticking timebomb, which went either unnoticed or ignored.
+At the same time, the patients arriving at India’s hospitals were far sicker and younger than previously seen, prompting warnings by health experts that India was sitting on a ticking time bomb.

-Millions of Hindu devotees celebrated the festival of Holi across the country at the end of March, foregoing social distancing guidelines and masks.
-Politicians, including Modi, spearheaded mammoth election rallies where tens of thousands participated without masks.
+Millions of Hindu devotees celebrated the festival of Holi across the country at the end of March, disregarding social distancing guidelines and masks.
+Modi and other politicians spearheaded mammoth election rallies where tens of thousands participated without masks.
 And millions more gathered by the Ganges River for special Hindu prayers as recently as last week.

 Now it’s suspected all these events might have accelerated the unprecedented surge India is seeing now.